Dollar just off 20-year highs, rally hinges on Fed signals

 Currency markets have settled in to wait for the Fed's 1800 GMT announcement and Chairman Jerome Powell's news conference, having endured wild gyrations in recent weeks, with the dollar soaring to 20-year highs against a basket of currencies.

-Money markets are betting the Fed will raise rates as high as 3.6 per cent by end-2023 to tame inflation at 40-year highs.
+Money markets are betting the Fed will raise rates as high as 3.6 per cent by the end of 2023 to tame inflation at 40-year highs.
 Having kicked off its hiking cycle in March, the Fed is seen delivering a 50 bps move on Wednesday, with two more half-point hikes priced for the next two meetings.

 It may also announce when it will start reducing its $9 trillion balance sheet.

-"A major correction in the dollar would happen only if the Fed pushes back against hawkish market pricing and until they do that, there is a degree of freedom for markets to reprice the terminal rate to 4 per cent," ING Bank strategist Francesco Pesole.
+"A major correction in the dollar would happen only if the Fed pushes back against hawkish market pricing and until they do that, there is a degree of freedom for markets to reprice the terminal rate to 4 per cent," ING Bank strategist Francesco Pesole said.

-"We are also in a situation where if you let go of dollar positions, where do you put your money?," Pesole said, noting the effect of the Russia-Ukraine war on Europe and the economic slowdown in China.
+"We are also in a situation where if you let go of dollar positions, where do you put your money?"
+Pesole asked, noting the effect of the Russia-Ukraine war on Europe and the economic slowdown in China.

 "The fundamentals, the interest rate difference, the growth outlook, the risk-off mood, all tend to favour the dollar," said Gergely Majoros, member of the investment committee at Carmignac.